Chris Angove, Independent Professional Engineer

 Use this link for the latest versions: HTML5 and CSS3.
-For any HTML or CSS editing, all required is a good text editor like TextPad, at least one popular browser (preferably a few) and a book like this.
-To understand how the html and css code work it really is worth practising a lot with the raw code.
+For any HTML or CSS editing, all required is a good text editor like TextPad, preferably a few installed popular browsers and a book like this.
+To understand how the HTML and CSS code work it really is worth practising a lot with the raw code.
 I can also recommend this online tutorial.

 I invested in this around 1993 and it included 28 floppy disks (3.5 inch) to install on to my early Windows 3.1 PC so that took most of the day after dealing with all the usual qwerks one frequently got with installing applications of that era.
 Used a lot for getting C and C++ programs to work.

 Just about everything you need to design any sort of analog filter, certainly LC around VHF/UHF with careful component selection.
 Hundreds of graphs of filter characteristics and quite good explanations but a few more relevant examples would have been useful.